jamesdonoh/data-mining/report.md

 \caption{Workflow for vehicle type correlation matrix\label{vehicle-type-correlation}}
 \end{sidewaysfigure}

 The KNIME workflow *Vehicle type correlation matrix* produces a correlation matrix for vehicle types in accidents involving two vehicles.
 In the resulting table, both the rows and columns represent a given vehicle type and the intersecting cell gives the number of accidents involving that combination of vehicles.
 This can be further visualised as a 'heat map' such as Figure \ref{vehicle-type-heatmap} in order to reveal possible patterns.
 Cells are highlighted in different shades of red depending on their value; the highlighting midpoint was set to the 85th percentile after some experimentation to produce the clearest differentiation between cells.
+Note that cells along the top diagonal need to have their values halved to avoid showing a double count; this is because of the way the Joiner and Pivoting nodes work.

 \begin{sidewaysfigure}
 \centering